ayl-duke-dev-28/incident-response/README.md

    - **Impact agent** — pulls error-rate + request-rate series + active-user count, asks Claude for an integer affected-user estimate + peak error rate.
    - Before triage fires, `history.py` scores past post-mortems by service + keyword + recency and passes the top-K as few-shot context to the triage prompt **and** through to the brief as a "Prior similar incidents" section.
 7. **Slack brief** is composed (deterministic template, no LLM) and posted to the incidents channel.
 Includes a "Prior similar incidents" block with date, post-mortem link, similarity score, and root-cause snippet whenever the retriever finds hits — so on-call engineers see "we've fixed this before, here's how" without opening a wiki.
+8. **PR annotation on the suspect commit** — if the top triage suspect clears the confidence floor (default 0.75) and the commit has a `pr_number`, a comment is posted on that PR linking to the incident with the same prior-similar-incidents context.
+The PR author lands in the investigation with resolution history in hand.
+Failures here never block the incident flow.
-8. **Runbook remediation** — if the matched runbook declares a `## Automated actions` JSON block, allow-listed `auto: true` steps run through the shell executor and results post as a threaded reply.
+9. **Runbook remediation** — if the matched runbook declares a `## Automated actions` JSON block, allow-listed `auto: true` steps run through the shell executor and results post as a threaded reply.
 Default `REMEDIATION_MODE=mock` never touches the system.
-9. **Incident state** is persisted to SQLite after every step, so a restart mid-flow doesn't lose anything.
+10. **Incident state** is persisted to SQLite after every step, so a restart mid-flow doesn't lose anything.

 When someone hits `POST /alerts/{id}/resolve`: